-TO CLEAN YOUR FILTER ELEMENT (also reference page 52)
+CLEAN YOUR FILTER ELEMENT (also reference page 49)

-The filter in your spa is one of the most important components of your spa.
-It not only is essential for clean water, but also for extending the life of the spa equipment.
-Your filter element must be cleaned regularly (once a month on average) with normal spa use.
-With heavy use, they will need to be cleaned more often.

-- Turn spa off.
-Never have the spa running when removing your filter as debris can be pulled through into the equipment causing unwarranted damage.

-- Remove filter element.

-- With a garden hose, spray the element under pressure.
+- The filter elements are one of the most important components of your spa.
+Not only are they essential for clean water, but they also extend the life of the spa equipment.
+You filter elements should be cleaned on a regular basis, once a month on average with normal usage.
+With heavy use the filters may need to be cleaned more often. - Turn off the spa before servicing filters.
+Never leave to the spa running when removing the filters.
+Debris can be pulled into the plumbing system and cause unwarranted damage. - Remove filter element. - With a garden hose, spray the element under pressure.
 Periodically, the element needs to be soaked in a filter cleaner compound.
-Check with your dealer for details on cleaning and/or filter replacement recommendations.

-- Replace filter element.

-- Be sure water level is adequate.

-- Turn spa on.
+Check with your dealer for details on cleaning and/or filter replacement recommendations. - Replace filter element. - Be sure water level is adequate. - Turn spa on.